How Well-Protected Are You? DoNotPay Explains Sexual Offender Registration Laws

 This only gives you a snapshot of the current status, though.
 Ideally, you need to be informed of any changes as quickly as possible, but this would mean spending time trawling registries every week.

 Thankfully, DoNotPay has the solution!
-We can run a name or locality check for you and update you weekly if you choose so!
+We can if you choose so!

 DoNotPay is here to help you with the knowledge you need to protect yourself and your family!